 If you believe your ear feels clogged, it is best to visit a medical professional or ENT or practitioner for the most appropriate methods on unclogging your ears.

 There are a number of reasons why your ears feel clogged.
 This includes many treatable causes which can be effectively dealt with to avoid further damage to your hearing.
 If you experience any of the following symptoms, it is recommended that you visit a medical professional or licensed audiologist.

 1. Ear Infections & Colds - One of the most frequent causes of clogged ears is the common cold.
 This can affect your respiratory system which can lead to an imbalance of pressure in the Eustachian tubes which connects your ears and nose.
 The Eustachian tubes maintain the air pressure in your ears helping to keep it at the right levels.
 These tubes assist the drainage of fluid from the ears and help prevent infections.
 An ear infection may also cause this.

 2. Wax Build-Up - A build-up of wax in the ear is another common cause of clogged ear.
-An accumulation of wax can lead to the sensation of ears feeling full.
+Accumulation of wax can lead to the sensation of your ears feeling full.
 Subsequently, the removal of wax can help see your hearing revert back to normal.

 We have a number of useful items to help with earwax removal including:

 Home remedies can also be used to treat the affected ear.